KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 ### Communication Strategy

 I hope that you will make your project documentation and attitude toward community members welcoming and positive.
+This is a way to increase the number of contributions and increase diversity.

 </td><td>